ComputationalPathogens/MNBC/README.md

 *********************************************************************************************************
 <b>Prerequisites:</b>
 1. Please download and install Java JDK (version >= 17.0.4) from https://www.oracle.com/ca-en/java/technologies/downloads.
-For the Linux operating system, using the command <b>wget https://download.oracle.com/java/17/latest/jdk-17_linux-x64_bin.tar.gz</b> to download the 'jdk-17_linux-x64_bin.tar.gz' file to your home directory, and decompress it with the command <b>"tar -xzvf jdk-17_linux-x64_bin.tar.gz"</b>.
+For the Linux operating system, using the command "<b>wget https://download.oracle.com/java/17/latest/jdk-17_linux-x64_bin.tar.gz</b>" to download the 'jdk-17_linux-x64_bin.tar.gz' file to your home directory, and decompress it with the command "<b>tar -xzvf jdk-17_linux-x64_bin.tar.gz</b>".
 Then a new folder 'jdk-17.0.10' appears.
-2. Please download this repository using the command <b>"git clone https://github.com/ComputationalPathogens/MNBC"</b>, then a new folder 'MNBC' appears.
+2. Please download this repository using the command "<b>git clone https://github.com/ComputationalPathogens/MNBC"</b>", then a new folder 'MNBC' appears.
 In the 'example' subfolder, decompress the file 'taxdmp.zip' using the command <b>"unzip taxdmp.zip"</b>.
 *********************************************************************************************************